mdaniyalzaki1/My-Flask-Projects/README.md

+## My-Flask-Projects

- to my collection of web applications built with **Flask** — a powerful and lightweight Python web framework.
+Welcome to my collection of web applications built with **Flask** — a powerful and lightweight Python web framework.
 This repo showcases my learning journey through hands-on projects, each adding new layers of functionality and depth.

 > 🔧 This repo will continue to grow as I build more Flask apps and experiment with new features!